Yandex Cloud

 Tip

-If the server had used a RAID array, we recommend that you restore the backup to a server with a similar partition configuration.
-We also recommend that you make the partitions at least as big as on the source server.
+If the server used a RAID array, we recommend restoring the backup to a server with a similar partition configuration.
+We also recommend that you make the partitions at least as large as on the source server.

 To restore your server from a backup: